-- A37.
+- A46.
 Effective communication may involve structured presentations and written reports as well as less structured communications, including discussions.
-The auditor may communicate matters other than those identified in paragraphs 19 and 20 either orally or in writing.
-Written communications may include an engagement letter that is provided to those charged with governance. - A38.
-In addition to the significance of a particular matter, the form of communication (for example, whether to communicate orally or in writing, the extent of detail or summarization in the communication, and whether to communicate in a structured or unstructured manner) may be affected by such factors as: - Whether the matter has been satisfactorily resolved. - Whether management has previously communicated the matter. - The size, operating structure, control environment, and legal structure of the entity.
+The auditor may communicate matters other than those identified in paragraphs 19-20 either orally or in writing.
+Written communications may include an engagement letter that is provided to those charged with governance. - A47.
+In addition to the significance of a particular matter, the form of communication (e.g., whether to communicate orally or in writing, the extent of detail or summarization in the communication, and whether to communicate in a structured or unstructured manner) may be affected by such factors as: - Whether a discussion of the matter will be included in the auditor's report.
+For example, when key audit matters are communicated in the auditor's report, the auditor may consider it necessary to communicate in writing about the matters determined to be key audit matters. - Whether the matter has been satisfactorily resolved. - Whether management has previously communicated the matter. - The size, operating structure, control environment, and legal structure of the entity. - In the case of an audit of special purpose financial statements, whether the auditor also audits the entity's general purpose financial statements. - Legal requirements.
+In some jurisdictions, a written communication with those charged with governance is required in a prescribed form by local law. - The expectations of those charged with governance, including arrangements made for periodic meetings or communications with the auditor. - The amount of ongoing contact and dialogue the auditor has with those charged with governance. - Whether there have been significant changes in the membership of a governing body.

-- In the case of an audit of special purpose financial statements, whether the auditor also audits the entity's general purpose financial statements. - Legal requirements.
-In some jurisdictions, a written communication with those charged with governance is required in a prescribed form by local law. - The expectations of those charged with governance, including arrangements made for periodic meetings or communications with the auditor. - The amount of ongoing contact and dialogue the auditor has with those charged with governance. - Whether there have been significant changes in the membership of a governing body. - A39.
+A48.
 When a significant matter is discussed with an individual member of those charged with governance, for example, the chair of an audit committee, it may be appropriate for the auditor to summarize the matter in later communications so that all of those charged with governance have full and balanced information.

-Timing of Communications (Ref: Para.
+Timing of Communications (Ref.
+Para.
 21)